JasonTrespel/pythonexs/challenges/for_loops/for_loop_chall_diction.md

 # Ask a user to choose a company.
 Return the employees that belong to that group.

-choice= input("Choose a company: Zesty, Ripe.ly, FruitBee, HoneyGrove\n>")
+choice= input("Choose a company: Zesty, Ripe.ly, FruitBee, JuiceGrove\n>")

 for company in fruitcompanies:
     if choice == company["name"]:
         print(company["employees"])

-# Ask a user to choose a company (Zesty, Ripe.ly, FruitBee, or HoneyGrove) and return the employees... but DO NOT return "Jason" He got fired this morning.
+# Ask a user to choose a company (Zesty, Ripe.ly, FruitBee, or JuiceGrove) and return the employees... but DO NOT return "Chad" He got fired this morning.

 x= 0
 for company in fruitcompanies: